 College Writing I (ENG 11011) and College Writing II (ENG 21011) are standard college writing courses at Kent State University.
 Your ACT/SAT scores will assist academic advisors with the determination of course placement.
-Some students may place in Introduction to College Writing I-Stretch (ENG 01001).
+Some students on the regional campuses may place in Introduction to College Writing I-Stretch (ENG 01001).
 Introduction to College Writing I-Stretch is the first half of a two-semester course that provides students with an opportunity to take College Writing I at a slower pace.
+Currently, this course is offered only on the regional campuses.
+Kent campus students will not be placed into College Writing I-Stretch.
 Additionally, some students are exempt from taking College Writing I and, therefore, place directly into College Writing II.
 The Department of English strongly recommends that students placing into College Writing II wait until their sophomore year to take this course.

 The online challenge program gives you the opportunity to challenge placement in Introduction to College Writing Stretch (ENG 01001) or College Writing I (ENG 11011).
 We have started the online program so that you do not have to make a separate trip to Kent State University to write a challenge essay.
 The essay you write for this challenge gives us the opportunity to carefully look at your writing and move you to a different level class if we feel that your writing skills warrant such a move.

 This program allows you, the student, to challenge your writing placement based on the quality of your essay.
 Once your essay has been scored, we will make a recommendation for your appropriate writing course.
 You may choose to follow that recommendation or stay with your original placement based on your ACT/SAT or COMPASS scores.
 If we recommend a lower placement and you choose to stay in the original course, you need to be aware that it might prove to be difficult for you.